peteamiri/Tutorials/SalesForce/CertNote2.md

 Accept all remaining field-level security and page layout defaults.
 Click Save.

-The HYPERLINK function lets you create a hyperlink to any URL or record in Salesforce.
+The HYPERLINK function lets you create a hyperlink to any URL or record in SalesForce.
 The text of the hyperlink can differ from the URL itself, which is useful here because we want our hyperlink to display the first and last names of the candidate while the URL points to the candidate record itself.
 We want to be able to go to candidate’s profile so that’s why we use hyperlink.
 Delete url from the HYPERLINK function you just inserted, but leave your cursor there.
 Click the Insert Field button, and select Review >, Job Application >, Candidate >, Record ID, and click Insert.
-Salesforce generates a unique ID for every record.
+SalesForce generates a unique ID for every record.
 By inserting the record ID of the candidate in our HYPERLINK function, we're enabling our formula field to locate and link to the candidate's record.
 Delete friendly_name from the HYPERLINK function, but leave your cursor there.
 Click the Insert Field button, and select Review >, Job Application >, Candidate >, First Name, then click Insert.
 Enter a space, then click the Insert Operator button and choose Concatenate.